A universal Euler system for GSp(4): Explicit formulae at unramified primes

 \section{Explicit formulae at unramified primes}

-We now evaluate the linear functionals $\widetilde{Z}(w, \Phi, s_1, s_2)$ of \eqref{eq:ztilde-def} explicitly, for some specific choices of the test data.
-These results will be used as part of the proof of the explicit reciprocity law in \cite{LZ20};* but we present them here since the methods of proof match the remainder of this paper.
+We now evaluate the linear functionals $\wZ(w, \Phi, s_1, s_2)$ of \eqref{eq:ztilde-def} explicitly, for some specific choices of the test data.
+These results are used as part of the proof of the explicit reciprocity law in \cite{LZ26}; but we present them here since the methods of proof match the remainder of this paper.

-We shall let the local field $F$ be $\Qp$, and we shall take for $\pi$ the local factor $\Pi_p$ of a globally generic cuspidal automorphic representation which is unramified at $p$.
+We shall let the local field $F$ be $\Qp$, and we shall take for $\pi$ the local factor $\Pi_p$ of a globally generic cuspidal automorphic representation $\Pi$ which is unramified at $p$ and has central character equal to our fixed Dirichlet character $\chi$.
 For compatibility with our global results we will be wanting to take Whittaker models relative to the restriction to $\Qp$ of the additive character $\psi$ above (which satisfies $\psi(1/p^n) = \exp(2\pi i / p^n)$ for all $n \in \ZZ$), although our results are valid more generally for any unramified additive character.

 As above, $r_1 \ge r_2$ are the weights of the algebraic representation for which $\Pi$ is cohomological, and we write $(\alpha, \beta, \gamma, \delta)$ for the Hecke parameters of $\pi' = \pi \otimes |\cdot|^{-(r_1 + r_2)}$.
 Our conventions are such that $\alpha\delta = \beta\gamma = p^{r_1 + r_2 + 3} \chi(p)$, and the temperedness of $\pi$ is equi\-val\-ent to the condition that $\alpha, \beta, \gamma, \delta$ all have complex absolute value $p^{(r_1 + r_2 + 3)/2}$.